CPD-PMPA/Sistema-de-Transito/README.md

 # Sistema-de-Transito
-this repository was utilized by Edson Gabriel, Diego Openheimer and Samuel Felipe to Secretaria de Transporte
+this repository was utilized by Edson Gabriel and Diego Openheimer to Secretaria de Transporte